You can watch select movies at Cineplex for just $2.99 in Vancouver this month | News

-You can watch select movies at Cineplex for just $2.99 in Vancouver this month
+You can watch select movies at Cineplex for just $2.99 in Toronto this month

 If you’re looking for family-friendly entertainment that won’t break the bank, Cineplex has got you covered.

-The movie theatre is showing select films for just $2.99 this month at several of its Vancouver locations.
+The movie theatre is showing select films for just $2.99 this month at several of its Toronto locations.

 The Family Favourites program runs every Saturday morning throughout August, according to Cineplex’s site.